-Dr. Arnold Fructenbaum’s Ariel Ministries says:
+Dr. Arnold Fruchtenbaum’s Ariel Ministries says:

 Melchizedek was a type of Messiah but he was not a pre-incarnate Christ since every priest had to be human (Hebrews 5:1) and the Son was not human until the incarnation.
 Moreover, theophanies made their appearance and then disappeared after fulfilling their mission.
 They did not hold earthly offices such as king and priest of Jerusalem, which is what Melchizedek was.
 It is best just to see Melchizedek as a type of Messiah and leave it there.

-The Ariel Ministries argument is bad for many reasons.
-The idea that Jerusalem is Melchizedek’s Salem is unacceptable because Ezekiel 16:3-4 makes Jerusalem a pagan entity at its birth; how could the king of righteousness preside over a province that would reek of unrighteousness for over 1000 years?
-Also, in spite of what the Ariel Ministries citation would have us believe, Hebrews 5:1 does not say that every priest has to be human.
+The Ariel Ministries’ argument is bad for many reasons.
+The idea that Jerusalem is Melchizedek’s Salem is unacceptable because Ezekiel 16:3-4 makes Jerusalem a pagan entity at its birth; how could the King of righteousness preside over a province that would reek of unrighteousness for over 1000 years?
+Also, in spite of what the Ariel Ministries’ citation would have us believe, Hebrews 5:1 does not say that every priest has to be human.
 Hebrews 5:1 says: “For every high priest taken from among men is ordained for men in things pertaining to God, that he may offer both gifts and sacrifices for sins.”
 So we see that Hebrews 5:1 is not putting forth qualifications that must befall all high priests; rather, it is describing traits that befall high priests that are taken from among men.
-Obviously Jesus, the Lamb of God that was slain before the foundation of the world (Revelation 13:8) is perpetually a high priest (Hebrews 7:24) and yet so is Melchizedek (Hebrews 7:3) so we know from this fact alone that Melchizedek and Christ must be the same person.
-It is also instructive to realize that the bible doesn’t provide rules or restrictions that must apply to theophanies, so to appeal to such is to argue erroneously.
-Nevertheless, to claim that Melchizedek held “earthly offices such as king and priest of Jerusalem” is to conclude that Melchizedek, the king of righteousness whose priesthood brings about perfection, was actually the mediator of failure and unrighteousness since apart from Abraham and his household (Gen 18:19), none of the inhabitants of Canaan (prior to Israel) were recipients of the righteousness which is by faith.
+Obviously Jesus, the Lamb of God Who was slain before the foundation of the world (Revelation 13:8) is perpetually a high priest (Hebrews 7:24) and yet so is Melchizedek (Hebrews 7:3) so we know from this fact alone that Melchizedek and Christ must be the same person.
+It is also instructive to realize that the Bible doesn’t provide rules or restrictions that must apply to theophanies, so to appeal to such is to argue erroneously.
+Nevertheless, to claim that Melchizedek held “earthly offices such as king and priest of Jerusalem” is to conclude that Melchizedek, the King of righteousness whose priesthood brings about perfection, was actually the mediator of failure and unrighteousness since apart from Abraham and his household (Genesis 18:19), none of the inhabitants of Canaan (prior to Israel) were recipients of the righteousness which is by faith.

 Melchizedek was a Canaanitish prince, a worshipper of the true God, and in his peculiar history and character an instructive type of our Lord, the great High Priest